peilin-chen/peilin-chen.github.io/_pages/reading list.md

 ## Machine Learning
   - Attention Is All You Need(2017)
+  - Training and Inference with Integers in Deep Neural Networks(2018)
   - BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding(2019)
   - Q8BERT: Quantized 8Bit BERT(2019)
   - Language Models are Few-Shot Learners(2020)